lytharn/dotfiles/README.md

 This is useful for pruning obsolete symlinks from the install location after updating a package.

 ## Thanks to
-I have use pretty much the same rules/structure as [F-dotfiles](https://github.com/Kraymer/F-dotfiles).
+I have used pretty much the same rules/structure as [F-dotfiles](https://github.com/Kraymer/F-dotfiles).